 Emergency Medical Technicians (known as EMTs) are trained to provide emergency care, including ambulance services.
 Peoples' lives often depend on the quick reaction and

 competent care of EMTs.
 Incidents as varied as automobile accidents, heart attacks, drownings, childbirth, and gunshot wounds all require immediate medical attention.
-EMTs provide the vital attention as they
+EMTs provide the vital attention as they care for

-care for and transport the sick and injured to a medical facility.
+and transport the sick and injured to a medical facility.

 In an emergency, EMTs are typically dispatched to the scene by a 911 operator and often work with police and fire department personnel.
-Once
+Once they arrive,

-appropriate emergency care and, when necessary, transport the patients.
+and, when necessary, transport the patients.

-At the medical facility, EMTs help transfer patients to the emergency department, report their observations and actions to emergency room staff,
+At the medical facility, EMTs help transfer patients to the emergency department, report their observations and actions to emergency room staff, and provide additional

 EMT Basic (also known as EMT I) represents the first component of the Emergency Medical Technician system.
-An EMT I is trained to care for patients at the scene of an accident
+An EMT I is trained to care for patients at the scene of an accident while transporting

-while transporting patients by ambulance to the hospital under medical direction.
+patients by ambulance to the hospital under medical direction.
 An EMT I has the emergency skills to assess a patient's condition and manage respiratory, cardiac and trauma emergencies.

-advanced airway techniques and equipment to assist patients experiencing respiratory emergency.
+techniques and equipment to assist patients experiencing respiratory emergency.

 EMTs work both indoors and outdoors in all types of weather.
 They are required to do considerable kneeling, bending, and heavy lifting.
 Many people find the work of an EMT exciting and challenging and enjoy the opportunity to help others.
 EMTs employed by fire departments work 40-50 hours per week; those employed by hospitals frequently work between 40-60 hours per week; and those employed by private ambulance services work between 45-50 hours per week.